W3C/OGC Joint Workshop Series on Maps for the Web

 This workshop series was originally planned as an in-person event in Montreal.
-Due to risks associated with global travel and the spread of COVID-19, the Maps for the Web workshop in 2020 will be online only, spread out over a month of video presentations and asynchronous discussion.
+Due to risks associated with global travel and the spread of COVID-19, the Maps for the Web workshop in 2020 was online only, spread out over a month of video presentations and asynchronous discussion.

 We hope that this helps build a community that lasts beyond the scheduled event, and that a physical gathering of participants will be possible in the future.

 The workshop organizers want to make map viewers on the web better — more usable, accessible, secure, private, and performant — for website visitors and web app users.
 At the same time, we want to make it easier for web developers and other creators to build those map-based experiences.
 And we want to make it more natural for cartographers and geospatial researchers to share their content over the web.

 To do this, we need input from all relevant stakeholders, from all over the world wide web, who are creating or using web map content and applications, along with those who are building or standardizing web browsers.
 From the discussion, we hope to build a consensus on which aspects of web maps are suitable for standardization, and what those standardized solutions should include.